How to Put Out Lithium Battery Fire

 • To reduce the risk of thermal runaway caused by damage, manufacturing defects, or internal failures, keep any Lithium-ion batteries in storage for an extended period charged at levels below 30% charge capacity.
 Because fully charged Lithium-ion batteries have a higher energy density, they are more likely to generate significant heat due to short-circuiting caused by internal defects.

 • Charge a lithium battery in a secure location.
-Battery chargers and charged batteries should be at least three feet apart from other combustible contents in larger format batteries, such as those used in mobile equipment.
+Lithium ion battery chargers and charged batteries should be at least three feet apart from other combustible contents in larger format batteries, such as those used in mobile equipment.
 To charge small format batteries safely, keep the charging stations at least one foot away from other combustible materials.

 • Before disposing of batteries, cover the battery terminals.
 Also, make sure to cover the battery terminals with insulating material.
 This will help prevent the terminals from contacting metal or other battery contacts, which could shorten the battery circuit and cause an unintended energy discharge.